Level of Study

 Students must submit answers to 7 questions.
 Submission deadline is set by the department.
 The replies must be approved to be able to take the exam.

-Forms of AssessmentIn the fall semester 2020, the form of assessment has been changed from school exam to 5 hour home exam, as a measure to prevent transmission of the corona virus.
+Forms of AssessmentIn the spring semester 2021, the form of assessment has been changed from school exam to 5 hour home exam, as a measure to prevent transmission of the corona virus.

 From A to F